notyourbusinessss/CS-304-BST/README.md

 # The Goal
-The goal is to make a Binary search tree that will sort a given array.
+The goal is to make a Binary search tree that will sort a given array called BST.
+This tree should have a preOrder and Inorder that will output a vector of the traversal.
+The tree sort should then be compared to the normal std::sort.

 ## What to implement
 1. The big 5 ( destructor, copy constructor/assignment and move constructor/assignment )